dshafik/bag/docs/optionals.md

 representations.

 > [!NOTE]
-> Optional parameters are _different_ from nullable parameters, nulls are still included in the output,
+> Optional parameters are _different_ from nullable parameters, nulls are still included in outputs (array or JSON),
-> and can be combined with `Optional`.
+> and can be combined with `Optional` which will not be.
 Optional parameters **will not** be filled with nulls when omitted.
+> Optionals will not be persisted to the database when using [Eloquent Casting](./laravel-eloquent-casting).

 > [!WARNING]
 > You _must_ specify at least one other type.
 Optionals cannot be combined with `mixed`.